Pradeep-coder/simple_calculator_python/README.md

 # simple_calculator_python
 Python Beginner Projects.
 Simple Calculator using Python.
-We have built using with and without Python Functions.
+We have built with and without Python Functions.

 Python
 Python Functions